kory33/obsidian-vault--research-notes--optimized-reasoning-with-guarded-logic/content/notes/definitions/Rewriting, Existential Lifting and Saturation.md

 > **Definition**.
 Given a set $\Sigma$ of TGDs and a conjunctive query $Q$, we say that a Datalog program $\Sigma^Q_\rew$ together with a fresh *0-ary goal predicate* $\mathrm{Goal^Q}()$ is a *query-rule-rewriting of $(\Sigma, Q)$* if for every base instance $I$, $$I \wedge \Sigma \models Q \Longleftrightarrow I \wedge \Sigma^Q_\rew \models \mathrm{Goal^Q}(). $$

+---

+(TODO: remove the definition of existential lifting because we aren't going to need it)

 > **Definition**.
 Given a fact $R(\vec{f})$, the *existential lifting $\exlift(R(\vec{f}))$ of $R(\vec{f})$* is defined as the formula $$\exlift(R(\vec{f})) := \exists \vec{\nu}.
 R(\vec{f}[\ \vec{n} \leftarrow \vec{\nu}\ ])$$
 > where
 >  - $\vec{\nu}$ are variables corresponding to nulls in $\vec{f}$,
 >  - $\vec{f}[\ \vec{n} \leftarrow \vec{\nu}\ ]$ is $\vec{f}$ with nulls replaced by their corresponding variables in $\vec{\nu}$.

 > **Definition**.
 The *existential lifting $\exlift(I)$ of an instance $I$* is a set $\set{\ \exlift(F) \mid F \in I\ }$ of formulae.

+---

 > **Definition**.
 Given a Datalog program $\Sigma$ and an instance $I$, we define the *$k$-th partial Datalog-saturation $\Sat^k_\Sigma(I)$ of $I$ by $\Sigma$* by induction on $k \in \mathbb{N}$, by $$\begin{align}
   \Sat^0_\Sigma(I) &= I \\